chrisant996/clink/docs/clink.md

 Here are a couple of links with more information about ANSI escape codes:
 - [Wikipedia - ANSI Escape Code](https://en.wikipedia.org/wiki/ANSI_escape_code)
 - [Console Virtual Terminal Sequences](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences)

+### Sharing Custom Prompts

+TODO: how to package a prompt in a .clinkprompt file.

 ### More Advanced Stuff